|Weight||121kg (19st 0lb)|

 |Caps||Tests: 0 Saxons: 10|

 There were no regrets for Graham Kitchener in choosing Worcester Warriors over Wolverhampton Wanderers Football Club, with whose academy he spent three years at Molineux.
-Graham, who won his first call for England Saxons in the 2010 Churchill Cup and is a product of Adams Grammar School in Newport, Shropshire, has played 37 times for Leicester Tigers since joining the club two seasons ago.
+Graham, who won his first call for England Saxons in the 2010 Churchill Cup and is a product of Adams Grammar School in Newport, Shropshire.
+By early January this year, he had played 48 times for Leicester Tigers since joining the club from the Warriors two-and-a-half- seasons ago.

-He scored his side’s second try in the 37-17 win over Northampton Saints in the 2013 Aviva Premiership final and had also touched down when the England midweek side beat the South African Barbarians South team 54-26 at Kimberley in June last year.
+He scored his side’s second try in the 37-17 win over Northampton Saints in the 2013 Aviva Premiership final and had also touched down when the England midweek side beat the South African Barbarians South team 54-26 at Kimberley the previous June.

 Graham, who was born in Bromley, Kent appeared for North Midlands and England at U16 and U18 levels, represented his country’s U20 side and impressed for the Warriors Academy and in the Guinness A League, having been involved with the club since he was 14 years old.